 BC PARKS PERMIT

-Our park permit is in its final stages!
+Official holders of a BC Parks permit.
 A thank you to the First Nations representatives and to BC Parks for thier work in reviewing our application.

-Our tentative locations are:
+Our tentative locations for 2018 are:

-- Foch Lagoon
+- Foch Lagoon and the Gilttoyees

-- Sue and Loretta Channel
+- Sue and Loretta Channels